elastiflow/ElastiFlow-Tools/docker_install/readme.md

 Reboot and verify swap is off with `swapon --show`

 #### 3) Download
-Download all files in the docker_install folder to a new directory on a Linux host.
+Download the following files to a new directory on your server.

 https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/.env
 https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/elasticsearch_kibana_compose.yml"